alpha-titan/alpha-titan/README.md

 -->

-I'm a dedicated web and mobile developer, mainly using React, React Native and TypeScript for this.
-My main focus is Front-End developemnt, designing good looking and intuitive UI's and devliering an amazing UX.
+I'm a dedicated web and mobile developer, mainly using React, React Native.
+My main focus is Back-End developemnt, designing good looking and Scalable application and devliering an amazing production ready product.

 ## Languages and Technologies